juju/juju-gui/docs/process.rst

   - Bump the charm revision up.
   - Commit the changes:
     ``bzr ci -m "Updated to the newest juju-gui release."``.
-  - Switch to the precise release charm directory: ``cd ../precise-release``.
+  - Switch to the trusty release charm directory: ``cd ../trusty-release``.
   - Merge the new changes from trunk: ``bzr merge ../develop-trunk/``.
   - Set a bzr tag for the release, e.g.: ``bzr tag 0.11.0``.
   - Commit the changes: ``bzr ci -m "New charm release."``